boystrange/ProgramVerification/src/Chapter/Bool.lagda.md

 Note that we are providing several *equations* for `not`, one for each possible constructor for `Bool`, along with a corresponding expression (on the right hand side of the `=` sign) showing what the function yields when applied to a particular boolean value.
+As always when we use the symbol `=`, we are telling Agda that `not true` is definitionally equal to `false` and that `not false` is definitionally equal to `true`.
+These terms are interchangeable and one may be used where the other is expected.

-We can now ask Agda to *infer* the type of an application such as `not true` or `not false` by hitting `C-c C-d`.
+We can ask Agda to *infer* the type of an application such as `not true` or `not false` by hitting `C-c C-d`.
 In both cases Agda answers `Bool`, meaning that both `not true` and `not false` are expressions of type `Bool`, namely expressions that, once evaluated, yield either `true` or `false`.
 In fact, we can also ask Agda to